NEUROIMAGING / NEUROSONOLOGY

 Clinical presentation

-- peripheral signs and symptoms (circulation problems in the upper extremity)
+- peripheral signs and symptoms (related to circulation issues in the upper extremity)

-- cerebral signs and symptoms (often provoked by the physical exercise of the affected arm)
+- cerebral signs and symptoms (often provoked by the physical exercise involving the affected arm)

 - presyncope/syncope